taok-monitor/taok-collector-api/README.md

 ## Standard

-Exist same Class that we will used by default, this classes will create in standard package.
+Exist some Classes that we will used by default, this classes will create in:

 > br.com.taok.collector.api.model.standard

 ### CollectedLaunch

-This is an class that will represent the a `Launch`, any API of `Portal da Transparencia` must return data that can be used to create this Object.
+This is a class that will represent the a `Launch`, any API of `Portal da Transparencia` must return data that can be used to create this Object.

 ```java
 public class CollectedLaunch {